What is this course about?

 - What are iterables and how to iterate over them in a very convenient way using the

-- What are iterators and how to use them to govern the behaviour of iteration done by
+- What are iterators and how to use them to govern the behavior of iteration done by

 for...of, or otherwise manually.

 - How to use generators to define infinite sequences and use lazy evaluation to save resources when computing large collections; and even how to combine the results of multiple generators by means of delegation.

 drag..dropAPI; and then retrieve useful information from these

 Fileobjects by creating objects URLs for them or by reading them using the

 - What's meant by the term 'callback hell' and how the